radareorg/radare2/DEVELOPERS.md

 their git repository as required.

-To get an up-to-date copy of the repository, you should perform the following steps while on the `master` branch:
+To get an up-to-date copy of the repository, you should perform the following while on the `master` branch:

 ```sh
 git pull